parkererickson/portfolio/docs/index.md

 ## **Experience**
 --------------------------------
+### Software Engineering Intern • Optum, A UnitedHealth Group Company • Summer 2020
+Developed a documentation and demonstration site for an internal de-identification tool.

 ### Software Engineering Intern • Optum, A UnitedHealth Group Company • Summer 2019
 Developed a financial and claims fraud detection system using a graph convolutional neural network and graph database technology.
 The solution developed is currently in the patenting process.